 Managing Risks and Opportunities

-- Strategy and Planning Risks – arise when the company’s strategy selection and execution is inadequate and when there are external factors that can affect the company’s performance
+- Strategy and planning risks – these arise when strategy selection and execution are inadequate and when there are external factors that can affect performance

-- Governance and Integrity Risks – arise when corporate governance structure and controls are inadequate and when ethical culture and procedures are weak.
+- Governance and integrity risks – these arise when the corporate governance structure and controls are inadequate and when the ethical culture and procedures are weak

-- Global Support Risks – arise when core functions of the company do not operate effectively and do not support the business performance.
+- Global support risks – these arise when core functions do not operate effectively and do not support business performance

-- Operations Risks – arise when business processes do not achieve the objectives they were designed to achieve in supporting the company’s business model.
+- Operations risks – these arise when business processes do not achieve the objectives required as part of the business model

 - Risks and Opportunities Associated with Climate change